 Silicones to avoid in the curly girl method

 Silicones are the main ingredient you’ll want to try and avoid if you do have curly hair.
-They need removing with a sulphate shampoo before you can start the curly girl method properly, so double-check any existing conditioners you might be using just to be sure.
+They need to be removed with a sulphate shampoo before you can start the curly girl method properly, so double-check any existing conditioners you might be using just to be sure.
 The key ingredients to look out for here are ones that contain the following words or suffixes:

 Are all silicones bad?